WARDEN Explained

 state of R if they conditional trigger random expressions (e.g.,

-To keep the random number cloned as intended, it’s recommended to
+To keep the random number cloned as intended, it’s very strongly

-pre-draw random numbers for each type of random object used and use
+recommended to pre-draw random numbers for each type of random object

 vignette for more information).
 WARDEN uses L’Ecuyer-CMRG random number